bmyerz/pogil-for-computer-organization/index.md

 * Find more Computer Science POGIL activities at [CS-POGIL](http://cspogil.org/Home)
 * [Learn about POGIL](https://pogil.org/)
-* Direct questions/comments to [brandon-d-myers@uiowa.edu](mailto:brandon-d-myers@uiowa.edu).
+* Direct questions/comments to [brandonmyers3@acm.org](mailto:brandonmyers3@acm.org).
 Let me know if you are using the materials in your course or need access to auxiliary materials.